Sovereign-Labs/sovereign-sdk/module-system/README.md

 Modules are expected to be generic over the `Context` type.
 This trait gives them a convenient handle to access all of the cryptographic operations defined by a `Spec`, while also making it easy for the Module System to pass in authenticated transaction-specific information which would not otherwise be available to a module.
-Currently, a `Context` is only required to contain the `sender` (signer) of the transaction, but this trait might be extended in future.
+Currently, a `Context` is only required to contain the `sender` (signer) of the transaction, but this trait might be extended in the future.

 Putting it all together, recall that the Bank struct is defined like this.